 Library Software Applications Developer

-The University Libraries at the University of North Carolina at Chapel Hill is seeking two Library Software Applications Developers to join the Software Development department in the Library & Information Technology division.
-The responsibilities described in this posting will be divided between the two positions.
+The University Libraries at the University of North Carolina at Chapel Hill seeks an experienced Software Applications Developer to join the Libraries’ Software Development department.

 The position works in partnership with libraries staff and campus partners to make technical recommendations based on an analysis of their business needs, while coordinating with other developers, system administrators, project managers, and stakeholders.
 The Analyst regularly shares progress with stakeholders, seeking input on prototypes.
 The Analyst provides support to users throughout the lifetime of the project, troubleshooting problems and maintaining code.
 Our colleagues have taken a variety of paths to technical specializations, and we welcome candidates seeking collaboration with professionals who care about their work, within an environment that respects a work-life balance.

 - Master’s and 1-2 years’ experience; or bachelor’s and 2-4 years’ experience; or will accept a combination of related education and experience in substitution.

 - Experience developing server-based and browser-based software.

 - Demonstrated ability to meet deadlines and complete technical projects.

 - Experience working collaboratively and communicating effectively with software stakeholders coming from a range of technical backgrounds.

 - Excellent interpersonal, verbal, and written communication skills.